Jerry Sheindlin

-Gerald Sheindlin (born November 19, 1933) is an American author, television personality, jurist and attorney.
+Gerald "Jerry" Sheindlin (born November 19, 1933) is an American author, television personality, jurist and attorney.
 He spent many years as a trial judge serving the New York Supreme Court.

 Life and career

 After serving in the Army during the Korean War, Sheindlin received a B.A. from Long Island University and a L.L.B from Brooklyn Law School, in 1959.
 He is the author of two books, Genetic Fingerprinting: The Law and Science of DNA Evidence and Blood Trail.

 Following his career as a trial judge, Sheindlin became a television arbitrator when he replaced former New York City Mayor Ed Koch as the presiding judge on The People's Court in the fall of 1999.
 This put him in competition with his wife Judith Sheindlin, a fellow former judge who presided over top-rated court show Judge Judy, which ran for 25 seasons from 1996 to 2021 and led to spin-off courtroom streaming series Judy Justice.
 Jerry presided over The People’s Court for the 1999–2000 season and most of the 2000–2001 season, after which he left the series and was replaced by Marilyn Milian.